Your Guide to Online Retaling on Black Friday and Cyber Monday

 Showrooming & Webrooming On Black Friday Expected to Rise

 Showrooming is more likely this year compared to last year.
-An estimated 63% of shoppers will go to a store to look for a gift then search and purchase online for the best price.
-So having an omnichannel strategy that takes this into account is important.
+An estimated 63% of shoppers will go to a store to look for a gift and then search and purchase online for the best price.
+So having an omnichannel strategy that takes this into account is essential.
 Use this as an opportunity.
 Find ways to keep the consumer intent to purchase with you while in your store.

 For online retailers understanding this consumer behavior can help you adjust campaigns so they bring in clients who are online after looking at a specific item in the store.
 Likewise, online conversions can be increased by offering free shipping or other incentives designed to minimize the effect of webrooming.